 Is it possible to get a similar flavor profile using other herbs, and plants as substitutes?
 Substitutions are never exact, but you can make very successful meals with these substitutions.
 Try them.

-- Corinader and Ginger, mix equal ammounts.
-Two teaspoons of each will = one stalk of lemongrass
+- Coriander and Ginger mix in equal amounts.
+Two teaspoons of each will equal one stalk of lemongrass.

 - Lemon Balm, will recreate the lemony element.
-Three good sized leaves =one stalk of lemongrass
+Three good-sized leaves will equal one stalk of lemongrass.

-- If you want to keep the spicy edge of lemongrass use one leaf of arugula and one teaspoon of lemon zest=one lemongrass stalk
+- If you want to keep the spicy edge of lemongrass use one leaf of arugula and one teaspoon of lemon to substitute for one lemongrass stalk.

-- Lemon verbena will provide the citrus like flavor.
-One or two leaves will =one stalk
+- Lemon verbena will provide a citrus-like flavor.
+One or two leaves will equal one stalk.

-- Preserved lemons, I like to make these for tagine meals, they keep well.
-One &1/2 teaspoon of chopped preserved lemon=one stalk, and is nice with seafood
+- Preserved lemons: I like to make these for tagine meals; you will find that they keep well.
+One &1/2 teaspoon of chopped preserved lemon equals one stalk and is nice with seafood.

-- Dried lemongrass, this is less complex and stronger, use 1/2 the amount.
-Use one teaspoon = one stalk of fresh lemongrass
+- Dried lemongrass, is less complex and stronger, use 1/2 the amount.
+Use one teaspoon to substitute for one stalk of fresh lemongrass.

-How To Harvest Lemongrass And Prepare It For Cooking
+How To Harvest Lemongrass And Prepare It For The Kitchen